+Three-dimensional (3D) medical imaging, such as computed tomography (CT) and magnetic resonance imaging (MRI), provides a more detailed and comprehensive view of a patient’s health status compared to two-dimensional (2D) imaging~\cite{Mller2002ComputedTA}.
+Among these, CT stands out due to its speed and widespread availability, making it the preferred modality for diagnosing various abnormalities~\cite{Rubin2014ComputedTR}.
+As global demand for CT scans continues to grow, the need for rapid and accurate diagnostic results becomes more pressing.
+However, the manual generation of reports from these complex images is time-consuming and prone to errors, underscoring the urgent need for automation \cite{Claessens2015EarlyCC}.
+Artificial intelligence (AI) has the potential to address this challenge by efficiently identifying pathologies, reducing the workload on radiologists, and potentially saving lives in situations where immediate radiological expertise is not available.

-Artificial intelligence (AI) has revolutionized the automatic interpretation of medical images \cite{esteva2021deep, qin2018computer, lipkova2022deep, hamamci2023diffusion, pati2023gandlf}.
-Recent advances such as automated diagnosis, classification, and segmentation have been driven by numerous publicly available datasets \cite{johnson2019mimic, wang2017chestx, nguyen2022vindr, irvin2019chexpert, hamamci2023dentex}.
-In addition to these supervised methods, general AI systems have been developed, utilizing publicly available image-text pairs in self-supervised learning procedures, particularly in two-dimensional (2D) medical imaging \cite{tiu2022expert, lu2023towards}.
-These versatile AI foundation models integrate comprehensive natural language annotations into the learning process and do not require task-specific training, eliminating the need for explicit manual image annotations.
+AI has already begun to revolutionize the interpretation of medical images \cite{esteva2021deep,qin2018computer,lipkova2022deep, hamamci2023diffusion, pati2023gandlf}.
+Recent advances in automated diagnosis, classification, and segmentation have been driven by numerous publicly available datasets \cite{johnson2019mimic, wang2017chestx, nguyen2022vindr, irvin2019chexpert, hamamci2023dentex}.
+Beyond supervised methods, general AI systems have been developed using open-source image-text pairs in self-supervised learning, particularly in 2D imaging \cite{pathchat}.
+These versatile AI foundation models integrate comprehensive natural language annotations into the learning process without requiring task-specific training, thereby eliminating the need for explicit manual image annotations.